safdar-azeem/commit-master/README.md

 - Finds added, modified, deleted, and renamed files.
 - Creates one commit for each logical file change.
 - Generates a clear commit message from the change type.
-- Uses the current timestamp with `autocommit`.
+- Uses the current timestamp with `gitauto`.
-- Generates chronological backdated timestamps with `commitspan`.
+- Generates chronological backdated timestamps with `gitspan`.
 - Automatically expands the date range when more days are required.
 - Copies absolute changed-file paths with `gitpaths`.
 - Creates complete Markdown change bundles with `gitbundle`.